/ FIELD GUIDE /

 New businesses create virtually all net job growth.
 Older businesses shed jobs overall.
 But only 18% of Americans know that.

 More businesses correlate to higher incomes.
-Every new business per 100 people adds $485 to average household income in a community.
-(GoDaddy Venture Forward, 2023)
+Every new business per 100 people adds nearly $500 to average household income in a county.
+(GoDaddy Small Business Research Lab)

 Every 1% increase in entrepreneurial activity in a state correlates with a 2% decline in poverty.